Kinesiology / Exercise Therapy

 What is Kinesiology?

 Kinesiology is the study of human movement and its components (anatomical, physiological, neurological, biochemical, biomechanical, neuromotor, psychological) in interaction with the environment.
-The term comes from he Greek work “kinesis” which means “to move”.*
+The term comes from the Greek work “kinesis” which means “to move”.*

 What is a Kinesiologist?

-Kinesiologists are a leading health care professional that applies exercise and movement science to promote health and wellbeing.
+Kinesiologists are a leading health care professional that apply exercise and movement science to promote health and wellbeing.
 They prevent, manage and rehabilitate injuries; treat illness and chronic disease; restore function, and optimize human performance in the workplace, clinical settings, sport and fitness.*

 To book an appointment with our team kinesiologist call 306-343-7776 or…